-However, we do offer travel advice and NHS services for the benefit of our patients but this means that we may not always be able to help you if you are travelling without much notice.
-In this circumstance, you would need to obtain your vaccinations privately and pay a fee at a private travel clinic.
+We offer travel advice for the benefit of our patients but this means that we may not always be able to help you if you are travelling without much notice.
+In this circumstance, you would need to obtain your vaccinations privately and pay a fee at a private travel health clinic.

 Telephone Travel Appointments